NyuB/ocli/README.md

 make test-promote
 ```

-### Install rebase from source
+### Install newbase from source

 [rebase](rebase) provides two binaries:
 - [rebase_edit](rebase/rebase_edit.ml) is the interactive rebase editor, meant to be called by git with the rebase file.
 - [newbase](rebase/newbase.t/newbase) is a bash wrapper around `git rebase`.
 Its main purpose is to point git to rebase_edit as rebase editor along few other convenience features.

 ```
-make install-rebase
+make install-newbase
 ```

 Installation root can be chosen with the INSTALL_ROOT variable (defaults to `$HOME/bin`). `rebase_edit` and `newbase` will be placed at `${INSTALL_ROOT}/rebase_edit` and `${INSTALL_ROOT}/newbase`

 ```
-make install-rebase INSTALL_ROOT=/somewhere/in/your/path
+make install-newbase INSTALL_ROOT=/somewhere/in/your/path
 ```